Frequently Asked Questions

 = Potlucks

-• Having the appropriate amount of knowledge and insight leading up to your personal path and protocol is important.
+Having the appropriate amount of knowledge and insight leading up to your personal path and protocol is important.
 Different sacraments and ceremonies can work synergistically with your particular intention, ailment, or growth.
+Read through the Member Guidebook to start off on the right foot.

-At least half of the people we've served have been women or non-binary and we commonly receive positive reviews from them.
+At least half of the participants we've served have been women or non-binary and we commonly receive positive reviews from them.
 You can hear from them at our member events.

 For this to happen, our experience in ceremony will be affected by others.
 It’s difficult to understand what this is really like from the default state of consciousness.
 Without the normal egoic projections, we experience the variety of human expression with less judgement and more empathy.